robcarver17/pysystemtrade/docs/userguide.md

 ### Methods

-There are four methods provided to optimise with in the function I've included.
+There are five methods provided to optimise with in the function I've included.
-Personally I'd use shrinkage if I wanted a quick answer, then bootstrapping.
+Personally I'd use handcrafting, which is the default.

 #### Equal weights